VKCOM/devicehub/doc/howto/HowToUseDevicesForAppium.md

 ## Notes

 The unified API works seamlessly for both platforms through the same endpoints, with DeviceHub automatically handling the underlying protocol differences (ADB vs WDA).
-Regular users are limited to 2 devices per test run [10](#2-9) .
+Regular users are limited to 2 devices per test run.
 The system supports device filtering by architecture, model, SDK level, and platform type for precise device allocation.